-The "Capabilities Assessment Grid" is to be completed by the designated UASI and submitted to the SWIC or SCIP POC.
-States that do not have UASIs do not need to complete this section.
+The "Capabilities Assessment Grid" is to be completed by the designated county or county-equivalent and submitted to the SWIC or SCIP POC.

-For each lane of the Interoperability Continuum (Governance, Standard Operating Procedures [SOPs], Technology, Training and Exercises, and Usage), please select the one row that best describes the assessed area by checking the appropriate box.
-While multiple descriptions may apply, UASIs should identify the one row that most closely describes their highest level of capability achieved.
-The below capabilities assessment grid is to be completed by each UASI within the State.
+For each lane of the Interoperability Continuum (Governance, Standard Operating Procedures [SOPs],

+Technology, Training and Exercises, and Usage), please select the one row that best describes the assessed area by checking the appropriate box.
+While multiple descriptions may apply, counties should identify the one row that most closely describes their highest level of capability achieved.
+The below capabilities assessment grid is to be completed by each county within the State.